xot/ElectraOne/DOCUMENTATION.md

 - '-' refers to an unused slot.
 - 'X refers to a 'shadow' CC occupied because of an earlier 14bit CC control.
-- The number after a parameter name is the track  offset (relative to the first track being controlled), see table below.
+- (For tables below) The number after a parameter name is the track  offset (relative to the first track being controlled).

 #### Tracks